Ghoulboy78/Scarpet-edit/CONTRIBUTING.md

 #### Block manipulating commands

-If you're gonna add a new function that manipulates blocks in the world, you should first familiarize yourself with the existing code, so you know what to do right off the bat, but here is the tl;dr, in case it was too confusing:
+If you're gonna add a new function that manipulates blocks in the world with a player - utilisable function, you should first familiarize yourself with the existing code, so you know what to do right off the bat, but here is the tl;dr, in case it was too confusing:

 1. Define the function below all the other defined functions (i.e, underneath the comment which says `//Command functions`).
    This helps with legibility of your code later on.